Tips on Traveling in Iceland with children

 3. Wet ‘n’ Wild—Iceland Style

 Where do Icelandic kids get out their wiggles and giggles?
 The water, of course.
-When it comes to kids, our favourite swimming hole is the Secret Lagoon.
+When it comes to kids, our favorite swimming hole is the Secret Lagoon.
 Surrounded by geothermal activity and open to the sky, this is a great place for kids to run and play and still take in all the Icelandic beauty.
 The Fontana Baths are another great way to enjoy the Icelandic countryside while playing around in Iceland’s remarkable geothermal water.
 Many families are often surprised to learn that they can bring their children to the Blue Lagoon, as long as they’re over two years old, although the atmosphere there tends to be one of tranquillity and relaxation, which might not be a good fit for all kids.
 Make sure to book ahead for these pools as they all tend to book out well ahead of time.
-If you’re in Reykjavík, make sure to check out some of the city’s swimming facilities for splash pools, water slides and other kids activities.
+If you’re in Reykjavík, make sure to check out some of the city’s swimming facilities for splash pools, water slides, and other kids' activities.

 4. Adventures to Last a Lifetime

 For older kids, there are some thrilling adventure activities to make great memories of Iceland.
 Snowmobiling on the South Coast is a heart-thumping way to take in the breathtaking Icelandic landscape, and they won’t be checking their phones while zooming across a glacier.
 Give them a road trip they won’t soon forget from the backseat of a Super Jeep.
 Likewise, it’s an amazing chance to bond while careening through the Icelandic wilderness on the back of an ATV.